ubiquiti/bulk-require/readme.markdown

 Each file will be placed into the nested tree `modules` based on its filename with respect to `basedir`.
 Each directory becomes a new nested object.

+If there is an `index.js` module that exports a single function with `module.exports=`, all the sub-modules will be attached to the index reference and it will serve as the parent node at that tree level.

 # install

 With [npm](https://npmjs.org) do: